|Online Learning Courses|

 COP 2224 (C++ Programming)

 Textbooks are expensive!
 You might save some money by exploring your options.
 In addition to used copies, students may be able to get free shipping from an on-line vendor (Amazon.com has (or had, last time I checked) free second day shipping for textbooks, for students.
 However you must opt-out of the deal before one year has passed, or you'll be charged around $80.00.)
-You may be able to rent the book for the term (from Chegg.com for example).
+You may be able to rent the book for the term, from a variety of vendoes.
 Other options you should look into include purchasing an e-book copy instead, or even find a copy in the library.
 The HCC bookstore also has some cheaper options in some cases; just ask!

 In the mood for some adventure?
 Try the Mystery Link.
 (Goes to a different URL each time you click on it!)